-This invites re-examination of prevailing notions about what the Western military and political leadership intended as opposed to what they did actually achieve through the bombing of Germany.
-The huge loss of life on all sides without any apparent military gain makes sense only when recognized as the price Churchill and the advocates of terror bombing were prepared to pay for the building of a modern air armada forged around the manipulation of public opinion.
-Far from terror bombing of Germany being of any "help" to the Russians, the very opposite was true.
-In the absence of any Allied ground or air support on the eastern front, Leningrad, Stalingrad and other cities in Russia were being pounded by the Luftwaffe and besieged by the German army.
-In Stalingrad alone two million civilians were dying from the German air attacks alone, while German armour rapidly advanced in an encircling movement aimed at Moscow.32
+Far from the bombing of Germany being of any help to the Russians, as publicly claimed by Churchill, the very opposite was true.
+In the absence of British and American ground or air support for the Red Army on the eastern front, the key Russian cities of Leningrad and Stalingrad were being pounded by the Luftwaffe and besieged by the German army.
+In Stalingrad alone two million civilians were dying from the German air attacks, while German armour rapidly advanced in an encircling movement aimed at Moscow.32